SergeyNovak777/Baby_steps_in_math_modeling_with_python/README.md

-# Baby steps in math modeling wtih python
+# Baby steps in math modeling with python